Atomzwieback/obsidian-search-mcp/README.md

 [![Docker Hub](https://img.shields.io/docker/v/atomzwieback/obsidian-search-mcp?label=Docker%20Hub)](https://hub.docker.com/r/atomzwieback/obsidian-search-mcp)
 [![Docker Pulls](https://img.shields.io/docker/pulls/atomzwieback/obsidian-search-mcp)](https://hub.docker.com/r/atomzwieback/obsidian-search-mcp)

+#### Using Pre-built Image (Easiest)

-The pre-built image will be automatically pulled from Docker Hub when you first run the MCP server.
+The image will be automatically pulled from Docker Hub when you configure the MCP server.
+No manual steps required!

-To build from source instead:
+#### Building from Source

+If you want to modify the code or build locally:

 ```bash
 # Clone the repository